googleads/googleads-mobile-ios-mediation/adapters/Tapjoy/BuildScript/README.md

 # Steps to generate universal static library and framework for iOS Devices and Simulators with supported architectures.

+**Note:** These build scripts are intended only for publishers who want to modify and rebuild the Tapjoy adapter framework.
+If you just want to use the Tapjoy adapter, simply add `pod 'GoogleMobileAdsMediationTapjoy'` to your Podfile and run `pod install`.

 ## Prerequisites
 - Xcode 6.0 or higher
 - Deployment target of 6.0 or higher